 For many centuries, Ghanaians have had their own perception about who a herbalist is.
 I have had my own mental picture of the person and his environment when the term ‘herbalist’ is mentioned.
 Whatever the perception may be is as a result of how the practice has been branded in the past.

-Apart from the indigenous traditional medicine practice, in which apprentices understudy by mentorship, there has been an increase in the establishment of institutions for the training of herbal medicine professionals to sanitize the practice by eliminating crude methodologies used by quacks, addressing topical issues of safety, efficacy and standardization amongst many others which was non-existent for many centuries.
+Before the emergence of modern day herbal medicine, there was an indigenous traditional medicine practice, in which apprentices understudy mentors.
+Currently, there has been an increase in the establishment of institutions for the training of herbal medicine professionals to sanitize the practice.
+This is done by eliminating crude methodologies used by quacks, addressing topical issues of safety, efficacy and standardization amongst many others which was non-existent for many centuries.
 In Ghana, the establishment of the Traditional Medicine Practice Council, the Traditional and Alternative Medicine Directorate, the Centre for Plant Medicine Research at Mampong Akwapim, and the Herbal Medicine Division at the Food and Drug Authority, are clear pointers to the new approach towards herbal medicine for the optimization of the health of Ghanaians.

-The climax of this paradigm shift towards improving the practice of herbal medicine and making it safe for patients, as well as developing potent herbal based medicaments, is the formal training of prescribers by the School of Pharmacy of the Kwame Nkrumah University of Science and Technology (KNUST).
+The current paradigm shift towards a formalized herbal medicine framework improves the practice of an age-old craft, making it safe for patients as well as developing potent herbal based medicaments.
+The formal training of prescribers by the School of Pharmacy of the Kwame Nkrumah University of Science and Technology (KNUST) is another step in the paradigm shift.
 The philosophy behind this novel idea was to produce a crop of Herbal Medicine Practitioners equipped with a formal knowledge of medicinal plants and their identification, conduct proper diagnoses from the conceptual view point as in allopathic medicine and who could also use scientifically-produced herbal medicines to treat diseases.

 Who are Medical Herbalists and what do they do differently?